Me, myself and TMI

-Allspaw, J. (in prep).
+Allspaw, J. (2016).
 HF/E Practice in Web Engineering and Operations.
 In Shorrock, S.T. and Williams, C.A.W.
 (Eds). (in prep).
 Human Factors and Ergonomics in Practice.
 Ashgate.

 Kemeny, J.G.
 (Chairman) (1979).
 President’s Commission on the Accident at Three Mile Island.
 Washington DC.

 Shorrock, S.T., MacKendrick, H. and Hook, M., Cummings, C. and Lamoureux, T. (2001).
 The development of human factors guidelines with automation support.
 Proceedings of People in Control: An International Conference on Human Interfaces in Control Rooms, Cockpits and Command Centres, UMIST, Manchester, UK: 18 – 21 June 2001.

 Shorrock, S.T. and Scaife, R. (2001).
 Evaluation of an alarm management system for an ATC Centre.
 In D. Harris (Ed.)
 Engineering Psychology and Cognitive Ergonomics: Volume Five – Aerospace and Transportation Systems.
 Aldershot: Ashgate, UK.

 Shorrock, S.T., Scaife, R. and Cousins, A. (2002).
 Model-based principles for human-centred alarm systems from theory and practice.
 Proceedings of the 21st European Annual Conference on Human Decision Making and Control, 15th and 16th July 2002, The Senate Room, University of Glasgow.